Goaty-yagi/holbertonschool-printf/README.md

-# holbertonschool-printf project
+# Holbertonschool printf project

 ## Description

 This project recreates the standard library **printf** function that prints out strings and returns the length of the strings according to the format specifier.
-This `_printf` function has been tested on Ubuntu 20.04
+This `_printf` function has been tested on Ubuntu 20.04.
 <br>

 ## Table of Contents